SFDO-Tooling/CumulusCI/docs/2gp_testing.md

 Instead, a tester may execute the `qa_org_2gp` flow from a feature branch in the repository of Product B. The following will occur:

-1. CumulusCI resolves dependencies as they are defined Product B\'s `cumulusci.yml` file, using the `commit_status` resolution strategy.
+1. CumulusCI resolves dependencies as they are defined Product B's `cumulusci.yml` file, using the `commit_status` resolution strategy.
     CumulusCI matches the current branch and release against branches in the upstream dependencies to locate the most relevant 2GP packages